reflectivity/reflectivity.github.io/workshops/index.md

 ## Conferences

 [SXNS16](www.sxns16.org) took place in Jan 2022.
-A number of the talks from this conference are available from the website.
+A number of the talks from this conference are available from the website and the meeting report is here: [Neutron News](https://doi.org/10.1080/10448632.2022.2050633)

 ## Online Seminar series